 All online courses include firm deadlines for assignment completion due to the expectations the Online Department has in maintaining the integrity of all online courses.
 Timely submission of assignments demonstrates your ability to meet deadlines.
 Again, do not wait until the last minute to complete your work.
-Some late Work is NOT accepted.
-Some is accepted with a penalty.
+Late work may not be accepted at all or may be accepted with a penalty.